 Before I round up my favorite cleaning products, I must belabor the imperative of using natural products instead of chemical-laden products.
 Because as straightforward as it may seem to some of us that natural products are the way to go, the vast majority of people are fairly oblivious to the hazardous effects of using mainstream cleaning products.

-Maybe they assume, as I did before I switched to all natural cleaning and beauty care products, that someone somewhere is overseeing the hundreds of chemicals that find their way into the marketplace, and making sure that they’re safe.
+Maybe they assume, as I did before I switched to all natural cleaning and beauty care products, that someone somewhere is overseeing the thousands of chemicals that find their way into the marketplace, and making sure that they’re safe.

-But here’s the unfortunate truth:
+But here’s the truth:

 No one is doing that